apiel/zicBox/NOTE.md

 - TODO GridSequencer
     - TODO touch could be used to move up/down/left/right
-    - TODO save single track clip under a given name
+    - TODO save single track variation/clip under a given name
-    - TODO load a specific track clip
+    - TODO load a specific track variation/clip

 - TODO make label all at the same position...